 In the FY2024 policy, as in FY2023, we will appoint leaders in charge of each of the four key items of our corporate foundation and four key items of our growth strategy and clarify and proceed with a follow-up structure.
-Placing "safety and health" and "quality," which are the top priorities for the company, at the top of the list, we have appointed a Chief Quality Officer (CQO) for quality in particular, and we are working to raise the standard of quality globally.
+Placing "safety and health" and "quality," which are the top priorities for the company, at the top of the list, we have appointed a Chief Quality Officer (CQO) for quality globally.
 We have also newly set the development of an integrated global management structure as part of our efforts for profit improvement and lateral expansion (see item 6.1 in the table below) and will strengthen communication and promote lateral expansion on a global basis.
 Further, we will continue to work on each of the key themes of profit improvement and lateral expansion (item 6) and capital expenditure (item 7) with the aim of securing stable FCF and improving the operating profit ratio, for the stabilization of the results of the medium-term management plan that we achieved in FY2023.
 In addition, with the aim of utilizing and deploying the advanced technology development that we have already been working on, we have launched a new center, the Business Development Center, and we will continue to strengthen it for the realization of new businesses to add to our existing businesses.
 We will also communicate the new management system and corporate policies and engage in ongoing activities aimed at their penetration.

-1. Sa afety and Health developme strengthening of workplace environments, rule development, and human resources ent to create a workplace where zero accidents and zero fires are a matter of course vorkplaces where all employees can be mindful of their own and their colleagues' health Center Chief Kawabuchi Foundation 2.
-Qı uality preparation "Ji Kotei-Kanketsu (own process completion)" at each stage of technology development, production, and mass production with the aim of zero leakage defects and thorough creation and management itions of good products by passing the baton through all processes CQO (Satoshi) Yamada Four 3.
+1. Sa afety and Health Renewed developme Creating w Center Chief Kawabuchi Foundation 2.
+Qi uality Promoting preparation of the cond CQO (Satoshi) Yamada Four 3.
 Hı uman capital a true sens ources management (education, development, assignment) reform and personnel system reform, for e that every employee can play an active role. sources strategy that focuses on changes in both internal and external environments in each region Center Chief Nakao 4.
-D Ohashi S-EA2 5.
-Sı ustainable growth Transform ing into a company that can lead a carbon neutral, circular economy CSO Nakao CCO/CRO Fujii Center Chief Yokota 6.
-Profit improvement and lateral expansion g a global integrated management structure by strengthening communication between and individual overseas regions President Dave Martin Center Chief Kawabuchi Takahashi S-EA2 Improving break-even point in all regions to build a financial position resilient to business environment changes. ient 3) Formula ating and implementing sales and business strategies for business expansion Center Chief Ishizaki Center Chief Kato Center Chief Yokota Center Chief Hisatsune Growth Strategy mproverr North America Improving break-even point and rapidly eliminating accumulated losses by promoting special projects President Dave Martin Presidents of North American operating entities Growth iveness Ir 57pario.o.1 China Reforming earnings structure urgently to enable maintenance and increase of order intake President Ogiso Presidents of Chinese operating entities mpetiti Europe Establishing manufacturing operations capable of achieving zero leakage defects Optimal production systems in line with changes in customers' scales President Inoue President Philip Ord ပိ Asia India: Promoting localization and accelerating expansion of business scale President Tanuma President Arakawa Indonesia: Increasing profit by expanding order intake President Suzuki 7.
-Capital expenditure Steadily in in dies and Center Chief Yokota Center Chief Kawabuchi Center Chief Sukigara 8.
-Advanced technologies Strengther Strengthening technological development for future business expansion
+D> < become a company in which all employees can make full use of digital data and constantly erations and processes Ohashi S-EA2 5.
+Sı ustainable growth Transform ing into a company that can lead a carbon neutral, circular economy CSO Nakao CCO/CRO Fujii Center Chief Yokota 1) Building a global integrated management structure by strengthening communication between C Japan and individual overseas regions / 1 ing break-even point in all regions to build a financial position resilient to business ment changes.
+Center Chief Imai A lent 6.
+Profit 3) Formula ating and implementing sales and business strategies for business expansion Center Chief Ishizaki Center Chief Kato Center Chief Yokota Center Chief Hisatsune Growth Strategy Improvement improvement and lateral expansion North America Improving break-even point and rapidly eliminating accumulated losses by promoting special projects President Dave Martin Presidents of North American operating entities Growth Competitiveness Ir China Reforming earnings structure urgently to enable maintenance and increase of order intake President Ogiso Presidents of Chinese operating entities mpetiti Europe Establishing manufacturing operations capable of achieving zero leakage defects Optimal production systems in line with changes in customers' scales President Inoue President Philip Ord ပိ Asia India: Promoting localization and accelerating expansion of business scale President Tanuma President Arakawa Indonesia: Increasing profit by expanding order intake President Suzuki 7.
+Capital expenditure Steadily in in dies and nplementing medium-term investment plans and reducing capital expenditure unit costs d facilities Center Chief Yokota Center Chief Kawabuchi Center Chief Sukigara 8.
+Advanced technologies Strengther ning technological development for future business expansion Center Chief (Yutaka) Yamada